-The degree completion program, designed for working adults looking to advance in their careers while maintaining their busy schedules, taps into what Bluffton is all about—building relationships and serving students.
+The degree compleation plan is designed for working adults looking to advance in their careers while maintaining their busy schedules.
+It taps into what Bluffton is all about—building relationships and serving students.

 Classes meet one night a week

-- Social work courses will be a combination of online and in-person on the Bluffton University campus.
+- Social work courses will be mostly in-person on the Bluffton University campus.

 - General education courses may be taken online with Bluffton’s business management degree completion program.